Best & Cheapest Home Insurance Companies in Nevada (2026)

 Cost of home insurance in Nevada by city

-Homeowners in Paradise Valley, a small town in northern Nevada, pay around $1,129 per year for $350,000 of dwelling coverage.
+Homeowners in Gerlach, a small town that's part of the Reno-Sparks metro area, pay around $1,396 per year for $350,000 of dwelling coverage.

-That's about $500 cheaper than home insurance in Winchester, a town in Clark County that includes part of the Las Vegas strip.
-Homeowners in Winchester pay an average of $1,627 per year.
-This may be due to the high crime rates in Winchester, which means insurance companies believe homeowners there are more likely to file a claim in the future.
+That's nearly $600 per year cheaper than home insurance in Winchester, a town in Clark County that includes part of the Las Vegas strip.
+Homeowners in Winchester pay an average of $1,982 per year.
+This may be because of the high crime rates in Winchester, which means insurance companies believe homeowners there are more likely to file a claim in the future.

 Home insurance quotes in Nevada by city